Six Material Issues

 • Average number of days of paid leave taken

-Key metrics and targets
+Key Metrics and Targets

-• Percentage of female recruits
+• Percentage of women recruits

-►Comparable to 50%, annually
+►Targeting 50%, annually

 • Percentage of women in managerial positions